 For example, if your Golden Retriever is a working dog or very energetic, you may opt for an “all-life” diet due to extra calories and nutritional needs.
 But if your doggo is senior, relatively inactive, or overweight, then you’d choose an adult maintenance diet.

-Now you know what nutrients dogs need, but what foods can your Golden Retriever eat?
+Now you know what nutrients dogs need, but what do Golden Retrievers eat?
+Is there a best food for a Golden Retriever?

 The above are only a few general examples; let’s take a closer look at the main human foods your Golden Retriever can eat.
 I’ve organized them for you in the tables below, but there are a few caveats you should be aware of, so keep reading!